Lee Wai Leng

 - Development of novel treatment options involve phytochemicals to provide breakthrough in treating life-threatening cancer diseases - Concerns about drug resistance and side effects of currently used therapeutic agents have raised interest in phytochemicals derived from dietary foods and traditional medicines which allow safe and continuing ingestion.
 Therefore my research also aims to discover the therapeutic use of local medicinal plant-derived phytochemicals in cancer treatment.

-Deoxyelephantopin impedes mammary adenocarcinoma cell motility through inhibiting calpain-mediated adhesion dynamics and inducing ROS and aggresome formation.
-Free Radical Biology & Medicine 2012 52: 1423-1436.
-Wai-Leng Lee and Lie-Fen Shyur.
+Lee WL and Shyur LF.
+(2012) Deoxyelephantopin impedes mammary adenocarcinoma cell motility through inhibiting calpain-mediated adhesion dynamics and inducing ROS and aggresome formation.
+Free Radical Biology & Medicine 52: 1423-1436.

-Differential proteomic profiling identifies novel molecular targets of paclitaxel and phytoagent deoxyelephantopin against mammary adenocarcinoma cells.
-Journal of Proteome Research 2010 9: 237-253.
-Wai-Leng Lee, Tuan-Nan Wen, Jeng-Yuan Shiau and Lie-Fen Shyur.
+Lee WL, Wen TN, Shiau JY and Shyur LF (2010) Differential proteomic profiling identifies novel molecular targets of paclitaxel and phytoagent deoxyelephantopin against mammary adenocarcinoma cells.
+Journal of Proteome Research 9: 237-253.

 PhD Students (Present)